strayiker/smart-home-media-assistant-telegram-bot/README.md

 ## Disclaimer

 This bot is created for a personal usage, so it might have some bugs or not work perfectly.
-However, I hope you find it useful.
-If you have any improvements or want to add support for other torrent trackers, feel free to submit a pull request.
+If you have any questions, issues or improvements, feel free to open an issue ticket or submit a pull request.

-If you find this bot helpful, a star would be greatly appreciated!

 ---